daniellmb/generator-microjs/README.md

 $ npm install -g yo
 ```

-### Setup

 To install generator-microjs from npm, run:

 ```bash
 $ npm install -g generator-microjs
 ```

+# Use

 Go to your new project folder, run the generator and follow the prompts.
+The use `--coffee` flag is optional.

 ```bash
 $ yo microjs --coffee